VincePuc99/VincePuc99/README.md

 🚀 Passionate Developer | Open Source Enthusiast

 Hello!
 I'm Vince, a dedicated software developer with a love for creating innovative solutions and contributing to the open-source community.
-My projects span a variety of technologies, showcasing my skills in web development, data analysis, and automation.
+My projects span a variety of technologies, showcasing my skills in backend development, data analysis, and automation.

 Proud of [ArloUSB-AnyRPi](https://github.com/VincePuc99/ArloUSB-AnyRPi) check it out!